Finland

 Future Worker Gap (FWG)

 The Future Worker Gap (FWG) for Finland stands at 27.1% in 2024.
 It fell compared with 2023 (down 2.4pp).
 Over the past five years, FWG has been falling; the 2020–2024 average is 27.8%.
 Relative to the earliest available baseline in the 2020s (27.8%), today’s FWG is close to that long-run level.
+Globally ranking is not available because the country is outside the current rankable comparison set.
+Within Europe ranking is not available because the country is outside the current rankable comparison set.

 | Year | FWG | Year | FWG |